 - $1000 contribution to support the purchase of non-perishable food items and kitchen resources to assist the Wallaroo PS Breakfast Club Program – which our Year 5 and 6 students support.

-We have also put the call out to classes who have yet to add to the PFG wish list to consider adding a request or two for our consideration!
+We have also put the call out to classes, who have yet to add to the PFG wish list, to add a request or two for our consideration!